Here are my answers to Friday’s Food Quiz Number 19. This is a weekly quiz hosted by my friend Zirkie.

 9. What is cassata?

 an iced dessert which originated in Italy. is usually consists of layers of ice cream at least one of which contains chopped nuts and glazed fruit and sometimes also a layer of sweetened whipped cream.
-Sicilian cassata consists of strips of sponge cake soaked in a liqueur or sweet dessert wine, encasing ricotta cheese, mixed with nuts and glazed fruit cake. both types are traditionally made in a rectangular mold hence the name which is derived from the Italian word for ‘little brick’
+Sicilian cassata consists of strips of sponge cake soaked in a liqueur or sweet dessert wine, encasing ricotta cheese, mixed with nuts and glazed fruit cake. both types are traditionally made in a rectangular mould hence the name which is derived from the Italian word for ‘little brick’

 10. What is falafel?